 Why I Don’t Eat Pig Meat:

-I am frequently asked about consuming pork and pig products.
-I personally have never eaten pig products as my parents raised me following many Jewish cultures as our intention was and still is to live like Jesus lived.
+I am frequently asked about consuming pork and pig meat products.
+I personally have never eaten pig meat products as my parents raised me following many Jewish cultures as our intention was and still is to live like Jesus lived.
 Back then I followed the nutritional law because I was told so.
 As an adult, I have researched both Biblical practices as well as nutrition and toxicity.

 My personal health philosophy is to consume maximal nutrients and minimal toxins while honoring and worshiping God with my body, mind and spirit.
 After researching Biblical principles, the nature of pigs and their poor detoxification systems I have decided not to endorse the use of these animals as food.